kunicmarko20/exercism.io/rust/bob/README.md

 $ cargo test some_test
 ```

-If the specific test is ignored use:
+If the specfic test is ignored use:

 ```bash
 $ cargo test some_test -- --ignored